Jingkun-Liu/Krause-Synchronization-Transformers/README.md

   </tr>
 </table>

-The animations above demonstrate the difference in token interaction dynamics.
-We simulate 200 particles on a unit circle and sphere.
-Initialized with random velocities, these particles evolve according to the two distinct dynamics.
-The results show that Krause Attention promotes stable multi-cluster synchronization, while standard attention tends to drive particles toward a single consensus, ultimately leading to global synchronization.
+The animations above demonstrate the difference in two attention dynamics.
+We simulate 200 particle (tokens) on a unit circle and sphere.
+Initialized with random velocities, these particles evolve according to distinct dynamics.
+As observed, while Krause Attention promotes stable multi-cluster synchronization, standard attention drives particles toward a single consensus, ultimately leading to global synchronization.

 ## Installation